In the US, some states are known as community-property states. What is a community property state?

 - Property acquired in a court award

-Changing Status of Property in a Community-Property State
+Changing Ownership Status in Community-Property States

-- Federal law obligations cannot be avoided by transmuting property;
+- Federal law obligations cannot be avoided by transmuting property

-- A transmutation that is effective between spouses may not be effective against third parties like creditors.
+- A transmutation that is effective between spouses may not be effective against third parties like creditors

 Overall, if you live in a community-property state, it’s not a bad idea for spouses to keep organized records of their personal financial matters.